raspberrypilearning/persuasive-data-presentation/en/step_3.md

 ![A screenshot of the ISS expedition project.
 There is an illustration of the ISS with three flags on top.
 One flag is Russian, one is for the United States of America and the other is for the United Kingdom.](images/iss-project.PNG)

-It is now time to put your idea into action.
 In order to be successful with a programming project, you need to use **decomposition** skills to break the problem down into smaller, more manageable parts.

 Take each part at a time, get it working and then move on to the next part.
 This also makes it easier to spot errors in your code because you will be able to remember the last time that it worked.

+--- collapse ---
+---
+title: Example decomposition
+---

 ### Example decomposition